asyncapi/template-for-generator-templates/README.md

 ###### Parameters Passed To Generator By The User

-Check out [template_njk/index.html](template_njk/index.html) file to see an example of how you can access custom parameters passed by the user
+Check out [template_njk/index.html](template_njk/index.html) file to see an example of how you can access custom parameters passed by the user:

 ```njk
 /*